button/DeepLinkKit/README.md

 ## License

-DeepLinkSDK is available under the MIT license.
+DeepLinkKit is available under the MIT license.
 See the LICENSE file for more info.

 ## Contributing